Garbaz/datafirst_proglang/README.md

 # A Data-First Programming Language

-Pretty much all programming languages are constructed in analogy to the SVO (Subject Verb Object) structure found in the English language.
+Most programming languages are constructed in analogy to the SVO (Subject Verb Object) structure found in the English language.

-`Subject.Verb(Object);`
+`Subject.Verb(Object)`

 Even mathematical expressions are effectively SVO:

-`7 - 3;`, `counter += 1;`
+`7 - 3`,  `counter += 1`

 Alternatively, an VSO-like order of terms is also sometimes employed:

 `foldl (+) 0 [1,2,3]`

+Generally speaking, I would call these styles of programming languages "data-last", meaning that we write the data (e.g. `[1,2,3]`) towards the end of the statements, which then is put through functions from right to left:

+`result = foo(bar(data))`

-Generally speaking, I would call these styles of programming languages "data-last", whereas in this project, I would like to consider a programming language that is "data-first", inspired by the SOV word order found in the majority of natural languages.
+In this project, I would like to consider a programming language that is "data-first", inspired by the SOV word order found in the majority of natural languages and the intuition with which we reason about the inner workings of our programs.

 ## Why?